What to Do If There Is A Warrant for Your Arrest In Massachusetts

 At Regan Law we take a hands on approach to clearing warrants.
 We work to determine the reason for the warrant.
 For example, we will determine if it arises from new criminal charges or a probation violation.
 Then we will advise the client what can be done.

-If you been arrested or served with a default warrant or a straight warrant call Regan Law today for a free consultation, so that we can quickly take the action necessary to protect your rights and freedom.
+If you been arrested or served with a default warrant or a straight warrant call Regan Law today at (978) 744-1220 or fill out our contact form for a free consultation, so that we can quickly take the action necessary to protect your rights and freedom.